 David is a Fellow in the American College of Trust & Estate Counsel, serves on its Board of Regents and is Chair of the New Fellows Steering Committee.
 He is an adjunct professor at the University of Florida’s Levin College of Law and the University of Miami Law School, where he teaches in their L.L.M. programs.
 David also is a faculty member of the American Law Institute-American Bar Association.
 He is a commentator on Leimberg Information Services Inc., a well-known estate planning newsletter, circulated to many estate planning professionals across the country.
 He has published various articles in legal journals, and lectures extensively to other lawyers, professionals, and laypersons.

 David is very active with his community.
-He is the immediate past Chair of the Board of Trustees of the Jewish Community Foundation of the Jewish Federation of South Palm Beach County and is the Vice-Chair of the Federation’s Annual Campaign.
-He also is on the board of trustees of the Jewish Federations of North America and serves on the Planned Giving and Endowments Committee.
+He is the Vice-Chair of the Annual Campaign for the Jewish Federation of South Palm Beach County and the immediate past Chair of the Board of Trustees of the Jewish Community Foundation of the Jewish Federation of South Palm Beach County.
+He also is on the Board of Trustees of the Jewish Federations of North America, where he serves on the Planned Giving and Endowments Committee and as Chair of the Planned Giving Initiatives Committee of the Jewish Federation of North America’s Philanthropic Resources Development Cabinet.
 David is a past Chair of the Professional Advisory Committee of both the Jewish Federation of South Palm Beach County and the Jewish Federation of Palm Beach County.
-He is a member of the Jewish National Fund’s Legal Committee and the Executive Committee of Professional Advisers for the Community Foundation for Palm Beach and Martin Counties, and has served on many Planned Giving Committees of charitable organizations in Palm Beach County.
+He is a member of the Jewish National Fund’s Legal Committee, the Executive Committee of Professional Advisers for the Community Foundation for Palm Beach and Martin Counties and the Advisory Board of the Lymphoma Foundation has also served on many Planned Giving Committees of charitable organizations in Palm Beach County.